oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/dynamic_load_policy.rst

 and then number of reported task completions.
 This value is tracked for each available resource.

-Simplified, expository implementaton of the selection algorithm:
+Simplified, expository implementation of the selection algorithm:

 .. code::